-I seek out unique learning situations at every opportunity and for the past 28 years I have been involved with the CSU Summer Arts program , first at Cal Poly SLO (86-87), then at Humboldt State (88-95), Cal State Long Beach (96-98) and Fresno State (2005).
+I seek out unique learning situations at every opportunity and from 1986-2005 I was involved with the CSU Summer Arts program , first at Cal Poly SLO (86-87), then at Humboldt State (88-95), Cal State Long Beach (96-98) and Fresno State (2005).
 At Summer Arts we were able to create a one-of-a-kind high intensity hands-on workshop for graduate and advanced undergraduate students in professional 35mm motion picture production techniques.
-This groundbreaking program has attracted the sponsorship of major entertainment industry companies like Kodak, Fuji, Panavision, Sony, Warner Bros., Avid, Mole Richardson, Canon, Kino Flo, Chapman and Fotokem.
+This groundbreaking program attracted the sponsorship of major entertainment industry companies like Kodak, Fuji, Panavision, Sony, Warner Bros., Avid, Mole Richardson, Canon, Kino Flo, Chapman and Fotokem.

 I integrate my production with my teaching.
 My crews are almost always made up of at least 80% students and former students.
 In this way I provide my advanced students with real world opportunities while at the same time giving them an opportunity to begin networking with professionals and former students already working in the field.

 Film is the most collaborative art form and requires the coordinated efforts of writers, cinematographers, directors, performers and others.
 My film and video works include substantial collaborative work with artists from theater, music and dance.
 I have created music video and dance works with artists like Bobby McFerrin and choreographer Peter Pucci.
 I have been fortunate to have worked with some wonderful artists including Edward James Olmos, John Wesley Harding, Kristin Hersh, LaVar Burton and Vilmos Zsigmond.